EinsLucaaa/AdvancedAutoGGRework/README.md

 # AdvancedAutoGGRework
-This addon ensures that you automatically write GG into the chat after a round on Cytooxien!
+This addon ensures that you automatically write GG into the chat after a round on GommeHD.net!